Table of Contents

 Data engineers are responsible for building data infrastructure and managing data storage and use.
 For this reason, data engineers need to keep an eye on who’s using data and what data they’re using.
 They should also have the ability to implement software in a production environment as needed.

 Your data engineer should be highly knowledgeable on matters of storage, computing solutions, and software engineering.
 They should know how to build data pipelines for your most important projects, as well as how to do data processing at scale.
-Moreover, they should also know a little about the data science process.
+Moreover, your data engineer should also know a little about the data science process.
 For example, they should know about how data is pulled, used, and analyzed.

 Data scientists are in charge of running experiments and building machine learning systems.
 They are also responsible for pulling, cleaning, and analyzing your data.
 Given that their work is distinct within the team, they also need to be able to explain what they do, along with the results of their experiments, to the other members of the team.